dcharney/password-generator/README.md

-# Challenge 1: Horiseon Refactor
+# Challenge 1: Password Generator

 The deployed webpage can be viewed at: https://dcharney.github.io/password-generator/ .